kogarashisan/LavaSite/reference/Containers.md

 Animation is an exception: it's performed directly on elements, without access to containers.

 When container is rendered - it renders itself with it's current properties.
-To keep your changes in sync - you can use Element container API, for example:
+To keep your changes in sync - you can use Element container's API, for example:
 - `setProperty(name, value)` - sets a static property to container and sets it on it's DOM element
 - `storeProperty(name, value)` - sets property on container, but does <b>not</b> set it on the DOM element
 - `syncProperty(name)` - refreshes the value on DOM element

 Similar methods exists for styles and classes.

 For an example of `storeProperty` usage - see the framework's input widgets: they listen to the "changed" event on &lt;input&gt; DOM elements, and store new "value" in their container.